-Once you have registered your plans, please call our Supporter Merchandise Team on 01725 514169 who will select the most appropriate items for your fundraiser.
+Once you have registered your plans, please email firstname.lastname@example.org.
+The team will then select the most appropriate items for your fundraiser.
 Please have your event ID number to hand.

-If you would like to use our logo on any marketing materials, please fill in our logo request form here.
-If you have any questions, you can email firstname.lastname@example.org.
-You can also request other marketing material including the stretcherbearers, but these must be used in conjunction with the logo.
+If you would like to use our logo on any marketing materials you can email email@example.com.
+You can also request other marketing material including the stretcher-bearers, but these must be used in conjunction with the logo.

 Once you have received the logo, please email your designs to firstname.lastname@example.org so they can be approved by our Design Team.

 You are unable to use the logo on items that are to be sold without approval from our Brand Partnerships Team.